Top Archaeological Sites In Greece You Have To See To Believe

 On the island, it’s also possible to check Ancient Thera, a Dorian settlement located on top of the Mesa Vouno Mountain, in the central portion of the island.
 This ancient town is developed on a terraced territory and features antique buildings such as the Sanctuary of Artemis and the impressive Agora.

 Staying in the Akrotiri area instead of choosing the overcrowded and more expensive Oia is a great idea to explore the lesser-known areas of Santorini, including Akrotiri.
-One of the best places to stay in the area is Kokkinos Villas, with direct views of the famous Santorini caldera and the volcano.
+One of the best places to stay in the area is Kokkinos Villas, which has direct views of the famous Santorini caldera and the volcano.

 Medieval Town Of Rhodes